-It was in 1968, during the second session of UNCTAD, that agreement in principle emerged on the component parts of a 'generalized system of preferences' (GSP), consisting of customs franchise privileges for certain imported products.
-These tariff preferences are:

-- (i) granted and not negotiated; - (ii) generalized (granted in theory by most industrialized countries);

-- (iii) non-discriminatory (granted to all developing countries without distinction); - (iv) non-reciprocal.
+It was in 1968, during the second session of Unctad, that agreement in principle emerged on the component parts of a 'generalized system of preferences' (GSP), consisting of customs franchise privileges for certain imported products.
+These tariff preferences are: granted and not negotiated; generalized (granted in theory by most industrialized countries); non-discriminatory (granted to all developing countries without distinction); and non-reciprocal.